 Name Description Engine Summary The following three values, plotted over time: Average Engine Total Busy Average Engine I/O Busy Average Engine CPU Busy Engines Busy Plots how busy an engine was over time.
 Select from the list of available engines.
-Engine Groups / Plots an average of how busy an engine group or thread pool was over time.
-Thread Pools Busy ^a Select from the list of available engine groups or thread pools. a For thread pools this information is only available from Sybase ASE 15.7 ESD2 and later a.For thread pools, this information is only available from Sybase ASE 15.7 ESD2 and later.
+Engine Groups / Thread Pools Busy ^a Plots an average of how busy an engine group or thread pool was over time.
+Select from the list of available engine groups or thread pools. a.For thread pools, this information is only available from Sybase ASE 15.7 ESD2 and later.